 This city has four discernible seasons - short windy spring, long hot summer, cool pleasant autumn but long chilly winter.
 July and August temperatures can exceed 40 C (104 F).
 January can dip to -20 C (-4 F).

 There are frequent sandstorms in spring, and that makes September and October, when all considered, the best time to visit this city.
 Brief introduction to the four seasons in Beijing will help you have a better understanding about the climate and practical tips for traveling in different time of the year.

 Introduction to Beijing Climate

-Beijing weather is characterized by its clear distinction of four seasons - short windy spring, long hot summer, cool pleasant autumn and long chilly winter.
+The weather is characterized by its clear distinction of four seasons - short windy spring, long hot summer, cool pleasant autumn and long chilly winter.
 The hottest month is July and the coldest is January.
-September and October with their pleasant and cool weather are considered the best time for visiting Beijing.
+September and October with their pleasant and cool weather are considered the best time for visiting this city.

 Summer (from early June to mid-September) is very hot with abundant rainfall.
 This calls for light clothes as the temperature in July and August ranges between 30 C (86 F) and 40 C (104 F).
 Short and heavy rainstorms may come suddenly in the afternoon on sunny days.
 Even weather experts can get caught unawares by showers.
 Remember to pack a raincoat or umbrella just in case.

 The short but beautiful autumn (from mid-September to the end of October) is all time travel favorite.
 Autumn in this city enjoys mild temperature and plenty of sunshine.
 The flaming maple scene on the Fragrant Hills and the Badaling Great Wall can be a delight to behold.
 Long-sleeved shirts and thin coats are adequate for autumn.
 From late October onwards, the temperature comes down sharply, so warm clothing is a must.